We have a team of experienced, professional trades people to carry out repairs to your home.

 It hardly ever happens, but if we can’t keep to the appointment we arranged with you, we will get in touch as soon as we know this to rearrange.

-How to unblock your sink
+How to repressurise and reset your boiler

-How to test your fire alarm
+How to unfreeze your condensate

 Our grounds maintenance service covers all Ongo owned land in North Lincolnshire.
 The contract is delivered by two providers: one looks after the grounds around the retirement living homes and the other one looks after other land owned by Ongo.Grounds maintenance